-- The Broxden Low Carbon Transport Hub project opened and provides sustainable Electric Vehicle charging hubs that will reduce carbon emissions and energy costs for the council. - Perth and Kinross Local Heat and Energy Efficiency Strategy 2024-2045 and Delivery Plan and Perth and Kinross Local Area Energy Plan were developed and approved.
+- Perth and Kinross Local Heat and Energy Efficiency Strategy 2024-2045 and Delivery Plan and Perth and Kinross Local Area Energy Plan were developed and approved.
 Both provide the direction of travel towards Net Zero by 2045. - We secured £150,000 of Innovate UK Pathfinder Places funding.
 The Pathfinder project focus is on reducing nontechnical barriers for rural and deprived communities to engage in climate change action particularly energy efficiency and transport. - At the Climate Change and Sustainability Committee (February 2024) Elected Members agreed to trial the use of Hydrotreated Vegetable Oil (HVO) in 6 of our refuse collection vehicles (RCVs) aimed at reducing the amount of Co2 emitted by up to 90%.
-The trial started on 6 May 2024 and was concluded in August, it is anticipated that the entire RCV fleet will be switched to using HVO permanently.
+The trial started on 6 May 2024 and was concluded in August; it is anticipated that the entire RCV fleet will be switched to using HVO permanently.
 The aim is to save approximately 700 tonnes of Co2 for the Council each financial year. - Following the securing of £2.72 million of capital investment from the Recycling Improvement Fund the new Scottish Charter for Household Recycling compliant '4th' (grey) bin service was rolled out in 2023/24.
 73,000 households now have a more equitable service and can dispose of additional waste streams at the kerbside.
 For the first five months of the roll out, the contamination rate for both bins (grey and blue) was 13.1% compared to 18.7% in the previous year.
-The 'twin stream' roll out secured an Association Public Service Excellence Bronze award in the Waste and Recycling category. - One of the key challenges during 2023/24 was the severe weather which struck Perth and Kinross in October 2023.
+The 'twin stream' roll out secured an Association for Public Service Excellence Bronze award in the Waste and Recycling category.
+One of the key challenges during 2023/24 was the severe weather which struck Perth and Kinross in October 2023.
 A full review of the Perth Flood Scheme Gate Closure Procedure was carried out in partnership with the Scottish Environmental Protection Agency including feedback from residents.
-Findings and improvement actions were reported to the Scrutiny and Performance Committee in November 2023 and January 2024, with a further update on progress in April this year. - We continue to progress the development of flood schemes (at Comrie, South Kinross, and Milnathort) to improve the resilience of flood sensitive communities.
+Findings and improvement actions were reported to the Scrutiny and Performance Committee in November 2023 and January 2024, with a further update in April 2024.
+We continue to progress the development of flood schemes (at Comrie, South Kinross, and Milnathort) to improve the resilience of flood sensitive communities.
 At the Climate Change Sustainability Committee (November 2023) Elected Members agreed on the design for a £15.3 million flood scheme for Kinross.
-The project aims to protect approximately 194 homes and businesses in the area. - We planted 2,512 trees on Council owned or managed open spaces and supported 118 volunteer groups to undertake over 40,000 hours actively managing, developing and maintaining community greenspaces.

-Developing a resilient, stronger and greener local economy
+The project aims to protect approximately 194 homes and businesses in the area.
+We planted 2,512 trees on Council owned or managed open spaces and supported 118 volunteer groups to undertake over 40,000 hours actively managing, developing and maintaining community greenspaces.
+Key areas of improvement: Ensure we have a cleaner and greener Council fleet.
+Develop local public transport solutions which set the needs of residents and the environment as top priority.
+Improved energy efficiency and reduction in carbon emissions in the Council estate.
+Increase provision of biodiversity sites.
+Developing a resilient, stronger and greener local economy KPI TREND OVERVIEW  N/A E Favourable Change Unfavourable Change Static Support and promote business growth and investment Invest in innovative green power and smart technology solutions Promote what our city and towns have to offer to businesses, investors and tourists Support people into work and encourage business to access initiatives to create new opportunities We have attracted £100,000 from the Scottish Government to develop heat networks at scale and explore options for the development of a Strategic Energy Partnership.
+The Heat Networks (Scotland) Act 2021 places a duty on local authorities to carry out a review of potential areas for heat networks as part of their Local Heat and Energy Efficiency Strategy.